YJZFlora/BearMap-FloraMap/README.md

 Java

-- Provide rastering images when user zoom in or zoom out.
+- Provide raster images when user zoom in or zoom out.
 - Calculate the shortest path.
 - Implement an Autocomplete system where a user types in a partial query string.
 - Implement the method to draw red dot markers on each of the matching locations.